Skip to content

 Bring a project you’re working on, or do something we provide and meet other crafters in an informal, social setting.

-Held on the 3rd Tuesday (4pm-7pm), and the 2nd Saturday (1pm-4pm) of every month in the Bates Hall, Blackheath.
+Held on the 2nd Saturday of the month 1-4pm

 Proudly funded by the Department of Communities and Justice.